huyentranq/huyentranq/README.md

 # 👩‍💻 About me
-Hi!
+  -   Hi!
 I'm Trang, a Data Science student passionate about big data and machine learning.

+  -   I'm currently expanding my knowledge in modern data technologies such as Apache Spark, dbt, and Azure Databricks

+  -   I also conducting research in the field of Large Language Models (LLMs).

 ## ⚒️ Languages-Frameworks-Tools ⚒️